AER-RC/RRTMG_SW/README.md

 # RRTMG_SW: Shortwave Radiative Transfer Model for GCMs

 This package contains the source code and sample makefiles necessary to run the latest version of RRTMG\_SW, a correlated k-distribution shortwave radiative transfer model developed at AER for application to GCMs.
 This version of RRTMG\_SW utilizes a two-stream radiative transfer method as implemented at ECMWF.
 This code has also been modified to utilize updated FORTRAN coding features.
-Two modes of operation are possible: 1) RRTMG\_SW can be run as a column model using the input files and source modules described below, or 2) it can be implemented as a subroutine into an atmospheric general circulation model or single column model.
+Two modes of operation are possible:

+1) RRTMG\_SW can be run as a [column model](https://github.com/AER-RC/RRTMG_SW#rrtmg_sw--column-version) using the [input files](https://github.com/AER-RC/RRTMG_SW#input-data) and [source modules](https://github.com/AER-RC/RRTMG_SW#source-code) described in the column version section, or
+2) it can be implemented as a [subroutine into an atmospheric general circulation model or single column model](https://github.com/AER-RC/RRTMG_SW#rrtmg_sw--gcm-version).

-The version of RRTMG\_SW provided here utilizes a reduced complement of 112 g-points, which is half of the 224 g-points used in the standard RRTM\_SW, and a two-stream method for radiative transfer.
+The version of RRTMG\_SW provided here utilizes a reduced complement of 112 *g*-points, which is half of the 224 *g*-points used in the standard RRTM\_SW, and a two-stream method for radiative transfer.
 Additional minor changes have been made to enhance computational performance.
-Total fluxes are accurate to within 1-2 W/m2 relative to the standard RRTM\_SW (using DISORT) in clear sky and in the presence of aerosols and within 6 W/m2 in overcast sky.
-RRTM_SW with DISORT is itself accurate to within 2 W/m2 of the data-validated multiple scattering model, CHARTS.
+Total fluxes are accurate to within 1-2 W m<sup>-2</sup> relative to the standard RRTM\_SW (using DISORT) in clear sky and in the presence of aerosols and within 6 W/m2 in overcast sky.
+RRTM\_SW with DISORT is itself accurate to within 2 W m<sup>-2</sup> of the data-validated multiple scattering model, CHARTS.
 Required absorption coefficient input data can be read in either from data stored within the code or from a netCDF file as selected in the makefile.

 This model can also utilize McICA, the Monte-Carlo Independent Column Approximation, to represent sub-grid scale cloud variability such as cloud fraction and cloud overlap.
 If the McICA option is selected to model a cloudy profile in column mode, then the model will run stochastically, and the output fluxes and heating rates will be an average over 200 samples.
 In GCM mode, the code will calcualte a single column per profile, and the statistical basis is provided by the spatial and temporal dimensions of the 3-D calculations.
 Several cloud overlap methods are available for partial cloudiness including maximum-random, exponential, and exponential-random.
 Without McICA, RRTMG\_SW is limited to clear sky or overcast cloud conditions.